galaxyfreak/eagle_cm-buglist/README.md

 Untested
 ----------

-- GSM

-- Mobile Data

-- Screenshot

-- Torch
+- Screenshot*

-- GPS
+- Torch*

+* CM doesn't have these yet.